-The results in this study are part of the subspecialty thesis in Pulmonology by Dr. Olivera pneumonia.
+The results in this study are part of the subspecialty thesis in Pulmonology by Dr. Olivera Ćalović, which was completed in 2022 at the Faculty of Medicine in Belgrade.

+Ćalović O. Effects of acute rehabilitation on treatment outcome in children with pneumonia.
 [Subspecialty thesis].
-Belgrade: Faculty of Medicine; 2022.
+Belgrade: Faculty of Medicine, University of Belgrade; 2022.

-Calović, which was completed in 2022 at the Faculty of Medicine in Belgrade.

-Calovic O. Effects of acute rehabilitation on treatment outcome in children with